When "Normalization Without Loss of Generality" Loses Generality: Examples

 \section{Examples}

 Normalization issues arise across a wide range of structural models.
 The papers discussed in the literature review provide detailed analyses in several specific settings: \citet*{hamilton2007normalization} study mixture models, structural VARs, and cointegration; \citet{agostinelli2025estimating} and \citet{freyberger2025normalizations} study dynamic latent-factor models of skill formation.
 Rather than revisit those settings, we illustrate the general framework through three different econometric models that highlight the larger-picture issues: how modeling equivalence classes are determined, how normalization-free and normalization-dependent counterfactuals are distinguished, and how percentage welfare changes can be particularly misleading.
-For each, we identify the modeling equivalent transformations, characterize the equivalence classes, and classify key counterfactuals.
+For each, we take the model---including all its maintained assumptions---as given, identify the modeling equivalent transformations, characterize the equivalence classes, and classify key counterfactuals.
+The examples are not meant to evaluate the merits of the underlying models; their purpose is to show that, conditional on whatever model a researcher has adopted, the normalization and its implications for counterfactual analysis should be made explicit.